Daoud Abdel Sayed

-Daoud Abdel Sayed (داود عبدالسيد /arz/) is an Egyptian director and screenwriter.
-He was born in Cairo in 1946.
+Daoud Abdel Sayed (داود عبد السيد /arz/; 23 November 1946 – 27 December 2025) was an Egyptian film director and screenwriter.
 He started as the assistant of Youssef Chahine in The Land.
-He made several critically acclaimed films, and won several international awards notably for The Land of Fear which was produced in 1999.
+Sayed made several critically acclaimed films, and won several international awards notably for The Land of Fear which was produced in 1999.

 Early life

-Born into a middle-class Coptic family in Cairo, Abd El-Sayed graduated in 1967 from the Higher Film Institute in Cairo as a film director.
+Daoud Abdel Sayed was born into a middle-class Coptic family in Cairo, Egypt, Abd El-Sayed graduated in 1967 from the Higher Institute of Cinema in Cairo as a film director.
 Daoud Abdel Sayed started his career working as an assistant director in important movies such as “Al Ard” by Youssef Chahine, “Al Ragol Al Lazy Faqad Zaloh” by Kamal El Sheikh and “Awham El Hob”.
 However, he found that the job of assistant director was not for him as he had higher ambitions such as directing and producing his own movies: “This job is not for me because it needs a lot of focus, something that I simply do not have”.

 That is why he chose to film several documentaries in order to depict the daily agonies of the Egyptian society such as “On the people and prophets” produced in 1980 and “Working in the field” produced in 1979.
 Those documentaries gave Daoud Abdel Sayed the opportunity to mingle with the Egyptian mainstream society and deepen his knowledge about the different social classes that compose the Egyptian society.
 All those factors deeply affected his film making later on in his life.

-Daoud Abdel Sayed and New Realism
+New Realism

 Daoud Abdel Sayed is referred to one of the pioneers of a school of thought in Egyptian cinema called “New Realism”.
 According to Viola Shafik, professor at the American University in Cairo and author of Arab Cinema: history and cultural identity, New Realism appeared in the 1980s as a revival of the wave of realism that had dominated Egyptian cinema in the 1960s.
 The rise of the original realism in the 1950s called for filmmaking that reflected the daily life of the indigenous Egyptian population, paying attention to the choice of the “simple man” from the lower social class and portraying him as the protagonist.
 New Realism in turn, called essentially for the same thing but using different mechanisms of action and police film rather than melodrama.